brightonmasumba/science-centre/README.md

-# Directory Zambia Nation science-centre Turkshop and Restrant
-# Science Centre
+# DSNC Food Online Order Platform — Turkshop & Restaurant

-Welcome to the Science Centre project!
-This repository contains code and resources for a comprehensive science education platform.
+Welcome to the DSNC Food Online Order project!
+This repository provides the codebase and resources for an online food ordering system developed for the Directory Zambia Nation Science Centre (DSNC), specifically focused on Turkshop and Restaurant services.

 ## Overview

-Science Centre is designed to provide interactive learning experiences in various scientific disciplines.
-The platform aims to make science accessible, engaging, and fun for students, educators, and science enthusiasts.
+The DSNC Food Online Order Platform enables customers to conveniently browse menus, place food orders, and make payments online.
+The system is designed to streamline the ordering process for both the Turkshop and DSNC Restaurant, providing a seamless digital experience for users.

 ## Features

-- Interactive modules for Physics, Chemistry, Biology, and more
-- Quizzes and assessments to test knowledge
-- Multimedia content including videos, animations, and simulations
+- Browse Turkshop and Restaurant menus with images and descriptions
+- Place food orders online and customize selections
+- Real-time order tracking and status updates
+- Secure payment gateway integration
-- User profiles and progress tracking
+- User profiles for order history and preferences
+- Admin dashboard for managing orders, menu items, and analytics
-- Community features for discussion and collaboration
+- Email and SMS notifications for order confirmations and updates

 ## Getting Started

-To get started with Science Centre, follow these steps:
+To get started with the DSNC Food Online Order Platform, follow these steps:

 1. **Clone the repository**
    ```bash